by Bruce Camber, April 2019, last update, May 5, 2021

 The deep dynamics of the sphere, ostensibly all the lines within this illustration (dynamic gif, above right) are being analyzed.
 Here begins the tetrahedral-octahedral tiling and tessellating of the universe.
 Here is where Aristotle failed.
 From one sphere to another and another, then within the internal dynamics of these spheres, triangles, tetrahedrons, octahedrons; and then plates of triangles, squares, and hexagonals begin interlocking all things for all time and all spaces.

-Here is another image of the tetrahedron naturally filling space to create the octahedron.
-It came out of our high school geometry class many years before 2011 (when we backed down into the Planck scale).
+Another image of the tetrahedron naturally filling space to create the octahedron came out of our high school geometry class many years before 2011 (when we backed down into the Planck scale).

 These additional images and references implicate the sphere as our first order of space-time business:

 - https://81018.com/e8/ (April 2019) The specific dynamics of sphere stacking get the additional dynamics of the Fourier analysis with the help of Steven Strogatz, a Cornell mathematician and an excellent physicist.
 These dynamics are key elements of the even-larger dynamics of the finite-infinite relation and Planck’s formulas for light.

 - https://81018.com/start/ (March 2019)

 Postulated as the basis of electromagnetism, every possible dynamic within the sphere will be studied.
 The Fourier analyses become fundamental.
 The external sine-cosine is also a dynamic being considered in light of gravitation.
 The image seems to jive with some of the current thinking within string theory.
 Of course, these postulations are stretched thinking, but probably less stretched than ideation within big bang and multiverse work.
 Notations 1-to-67 make a simple, logical foundation for all the mathematics of string theory and the Langlands programs.
 Yes, these concepts have been entertained in the past.
 Visit with David Bohm and Basil Hiley who wrote The Undivided Universe: An Ontological Interpretation of Quantum Theory (Routledge 1993).
 Bohm died in 1992; my last contact with him was in 1980, yet, we came to similar conclusions.

 - https://81018.com/math/#Isotropy (November 2016) This webpage was an earlier exploration of sphere-stacking, natural inflation and compactification.